-Welcome to the application for the Center for Mechanical Control of Chemistry (CMCC) Research Experience for Undergraduates (REU) program, part of the National Science Foundation (NSF) Centers for Chemical Innovation (CCI) program.
+Welcome to the application for the NSF Center for Mechanical Control of Chemistry (CMCC) Research Experience for Undergraduates (REU) program, part of the National Science Foundation (NSF) Centers for Chemical Innovation (CCI) program.
 In this REU program, undergraduate students will carry out fundamental research as a full member of a research group at one of the affiliated center locations.
 In addition to research, students will participate in professional development and science communication in collaboration with the Science History Institute in Philadelphia, PA.

 In mechanochemistry, the application of mechanical force can help drive reactions at lower temperatures and without the use of solvents, making it a green approach to chemical synthesis.
 A key challenge, however, is the lack of understanding of how precise forces can be applied to chemical systems to obtain specific products.